 - Establish consistent and predictable meetings

-- Ask questions that encourage details about the infant, parent/caregiver, and emerging relationship
+- Ask questions that encourage details about the child, parent/caregiver, and emerging relationship

 - Support the integration of emotion and reason